ironhacks/ironhacks-blog/content/hacks/2021-open-data-science-challenge/index.md

 ## How does the process work?

 IronHacks is a global virtual open data hacking platform that allows users to participate in a high-energy IronHacks competition.
-The IronHacks platform offers participants a no setup workspace with JupyterLab and BigQueryintegration and many powerful features to create novel and useful models and visualizations.
+The IronHacks platform offers participants a no setup workspace with JupyterLab and BigQuery integration and many powerful features to create novel and useful models and visualizations.
 It also offers training and tutorials, as well as a personal dashboard to view scores and progress through the competition.
 After registration, participants can warm-up, practice their skills and query sample data until sufficient participants have joined to launch the competition.
 After the start of the competition, a multiphase process will start.
 Each challenge moves through the following phases.

 - Registration and warm-up phase: If you have registered for one of the Challenges that are available, you will have the opportunity to warm-up using our tutorials.
 - Start of competition followed by multiphase process: The competition starts based on invitation, usually followed by multiple interim and one final submission